fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 ![](../../images/9/23e.png)

-The issue now it that there is no guarantee that an entry with the specific id can be found.
+The issue now is, that there is no guarantee that an entry with the specific id can be found.
 It is good that this potentially problematic issue surfaces already at compile phase, since without TypeScript there would be no indication of this possibility and in the worst case you might end up returning a result of an <i>undefined</i> object instead of informing about the nonexistense of searched item by other means.

 In cases like this we first of all need to decide <i>what is the desired return value</i> if an object is not found, and how to handle the case.
-The value <i>undefined</i> that is returned by <i>find</i>-method of an array is actually fine for us if a result is not found.
+The value <i>undefined</i> that is returned by <i>find</i> method of an array is actually fine for us if a result is not found.
 Thus we could solve our problem by typing the return value as follows

 ```js
 const findById = (id: number): DiaryEntry | undefined => { // highlight-line